 WWF and IKEA are working together to safeguard and manage precious natural resources and transform business for the benefit of people and planet.
 Through engagement, innovation and advocacy, the partnership is driving the development of more sustainable cotton and timber markets.

-For more than a decade we have worked to improve forest management and fight illegal logging, as well as reduce water and pesticide use and improve livelihoods in cotton farming.
+Since 2002, we have worked to improve forest management and fight illegal logging, as well as reduce water and pesticide use and improve livelihoods in cotton farming.
 And today we are collaborating with other companies and networks to shape progressive regulations and stimulate sector-wide innovation.

-Our combined expertise and market power give us the ability to influence entire markets and inspire sustainable business practices, delivering conservation and resource stewardship that would not otherwise be possible.
+Working with WWF’s Forests and Markets Practices, our combined expertise and market power give us the ability to influence entire markets and inspire sustainable business practices, delivering conservation and resource stewardship that would not otherwise be possible.

 Find out more in the partnership factsheet